UF MHA Application Information

 Please note: Non-U.S. and Puerto Rican applicants must also meet a fourth basic graduate admission requirement: Satisfactory English test scores.
 Learn more: Additional Information/Requirements for International Applicants.

 Transcripts: All applicants must have a prior bachelor’s degree, master’s degree or doctoral degree from a regionally accredited U.S. institution, or a degree deemed equivalent to them by the UF Office of Admissions’ evaluation of official transcripts.
-If your degree is not a U.S. equivalent, but you still want to be considered for admission, you will need to get Graduate School approval by submitting a degree evaluation agency’s assessment that says the degree is equivalent to a U.S. bachelor’s degree.
-The Graduate School can provide you with a list of agencies recognized by UF.
+If your degree is not a U.S. equivalent, but you still want to be considered for admission, you will need to submit a WES ICAP transcript report.
+For more information please visit https://www.wes.org/

 UF cannot accept applicants with degrees from U.S .institutions that are not regionally accredited.